Klanick/Klanick/README.md

 ## Hello there 👋

 ### Education
-4-year student at ITMO University, Applied Mathematics and Computer Science at the Faculty of Information Technology and Programming.
+undergraduate student at ITMO University, Applied Mathematics and Computer Science at the Faculty of Information Technology and Programming.

 ### Skills
 Programming languages: Java, JavaScript, CSS, HTML, Python, Bash, C++.